25 Thanksgiving Games For Bored Kids & Active Adults

 Mad Libs is an entertaining yet educational game that challenges players to use their creative thinking skills.

-The activity requires a paragraph about Thanksgiving with missing words represented by blank spaces.
+The activity requires a paragraph about Thanksgiving with missing words in blank spaces.

 You can provide a word bank for younger players, or the older ones can let their imaginations run wild with free reign.

-You can make the Mad Libs paragraph yourself or buy online.
+You can make the Mad Libs paragraph yourself or buy it online.

 Thanksgiving Dice Game